zwave-js/node-zwave-js/docs/api/driver.md

 	priority?: MessagePriority;
 	/** If an exception should be thrown when the message to send is not supported.
 Setting this to false is is useful if the capabilities haven't been determined yet.
 Default: true */ supportCheck?: boolean;
+	/** Whether the driver should update the node status to asleep or dead when a transaction is not acknowledged (repeatedly).
+Setting this to false will cause the simply transaction to be rejected on failure.
+Default: true */ changeNodeStatusOnMissingACK?: boolean;
 }
 ```